BedrockStreaming/prescaling-exporter/README.md

 # Prescaling Web server
 ## OpenAPI docs

-In the application is provided a swagger which is accessible with the endpoint.
+This application provides a swagger UI which is accessible on  `/swagger/index.html`.

-/swagger/index.html

 ## Event API